SebasSaenz/NIB_work_flows/README.md

-# Bioinforamtic workflows use in NIB
+# Bioinformatic workflows use in NIB

+Time-series study of the Lake Bled phageome.